 #nicolausaugustottoaward #naoa

-Anniversary: This year, DEUTZ is presenting its prestigious Nicolaus August Otto Award for the fifth time.
-The engine manufacturer’s innovation prize is named for the inventor of the four-stroke engine and founder of the company that would later be-come DEUTZ AG.
+The engine manufacturer DEUTZ has presented the prestigious Nicolaus August Otto Award for the sixth time.
+The engine manufacturer’s innovation prize is named for the inventor of the four-stroke engine and founder of the company that would later become DEUTZ AG.

 THE AWARD

-For more than 150 years, DEUTZ AG has stood for unsurpassed drive technology, which is why it is one of the world’s leading manufacturers of groundbreaking drive systems today.
+For 160 years, DEUTZ AG has stood for unsurpassed drive technology, which is why it is one of the world’s leading manufacturers of groundbreaking drive systems today.
 Founded by the pioneer and coinventor of the four-stroke principle, Nicolaus August Otto, the traditional Cologne-based company has succeeded in constantly reinventing itself and meeting the challenges posed by changing factors with innovative strength.

 By awarding the Nicolaus August Otto Award, named after its founder, DEUTZ AG aims to herald a symbolic renaissance of innovation and pioneering spirit.
 This is why the Nicolaus August Otto Award is awarded for decisive shaping of the future, novel technology, groundbreaking futurology, and for an outstanding lifetime achievement.
 It is intended to honor visionaries of our time and, endowed with prize money of €30,000, to promote the prize winners’ new, big ideas.